Women’s quarterfinal matchups

 Why Pegula?
 She is considered one of the three best hard-court players on Tour, along with Rybakina and Sabalenka.
 Pegula, a long-time resident of Boca Raton, loves this event, having reached the finals last year and the semis in 2022 and 2023.
 Rybakina beat her in the 2023 semis.
 She has broken Rybakina eight times in their last three meetings.
 Pegula won Dubai last month.

-Elena Rybakina vs, Jessica Pegula
+Elena Rybakina Jessica Pegula

 Rank: 2 5